 SGA may be caused by growth problems before birth.
 This can be due to:

-If parents have small stature, the baby may be small.
-These babies have normal uterine growth but are just small compared to others their age.
+Sometimes a baby is small because the parents are small.
+These babies have normal growth.
+They are just small compared to others their age.

-Symptoms of SGA include a birth weight that is in the lowest 10% of babies with of the same gestational age.
+Symptoms of SGA are a weight that is in the lowest 10% of babies with the same gestational age.

-A baby with SGA is often diagnosed before birth based on measurements taken of the mother’s abdomen, the mother’s weight, and size of the uterus (womb).
-If the measurement is low for the number of weeks of pregnancy, then the baby may be smaller than average.
+A baby with SGA is often diagnosed before birth.
+A physical exam will be done on the mother.
+Measurements will be taken of the mother’s belly, weight, and uterus (womb).
+They are based on the number of weeks of pregnancy.
+If the measurements are low, the baby may be smaller than average.
 SGA may also be diagnosed at birth based on the baby’s weight and height.

 Images may be taken during pregnancy with an ultrasound.

-Ongoing monitoring and treatment may be needed during childhood.
+Monitoring and treatment may also be needed during childhood.